Apr 25, 2025

 print(f"Total tokens used: {total_tokens_used} ({total_tokens_used / 200_000:.2%} of o4-mini's context window)")

-User message: Of those cities that have hosted the summer Olympic games in the last 20 years - do any of them have IDs beginning with a prime number?
-Use your available tools to look up the IDs for each city.
+User message: Of those cities that have hosted the summer Olympic games in the last 20 years - do any of them have IDs beginning with a number and a temperate climate?
+Use your available tools to look up the IDs for each city and make sure to search the web to find out about the climate.

 More reasoning required, continuing...